filxy/DeepFake-Detection-app/README.md

 # DeepFake-Detection-app
-## This is th streamlit app for deep fake detection
+## This is the streamlit app for deep fake detection
+### Upload an image and after the image is displayed click predict button